-Certificate of Personal Effectiveness (CoPE)
+Certificate of Personal Effectiveness (CoPE) - now known as PSE

-Q. Can anyone do the CoPE course?
+Q. Can anyone do the CoPE (PSE) course?

 A. Students who we believe can best benefit from it will be invited.

 Q. What is CoPE?

 A. The Certificate of Personal Effectiveness is a nationally recognised qualification that we teach at a level 1.
 The qualification offers imaginative ways of accrediting young people's activities.
 It promotes, and allows centres to record, a wide range of personal qualities, abilities, and achievements of young people, as well as introducing them to new activities and challenges.